Seagate/cortx-prvsnr/test/logging-to-pvc-demo/README.md

 ## ⚽ Current Functionality

-  - logger.py periodically logs the sample logs in /var/log/demo-logger/ directory per container instance which automatically gets copied to the /var/log/demo-logger/ directory present on the node using PV and PVC.
+  - logger.py periodically logs the sample logs in `/var/log/cortx/<app_name>` directory per container instance which automatically gets copied to the same directory present on the node using PV and PVC.

 ## 🥅 Next Things to Acheive